ChestersGarage/avscripts/README.md

 For example: `make-pan.sh ../IMG_3418.JPG up 13 60`

 This creates a video that pans up a vertical panoramic image, where each frame is 13 pixels from the prior frame, and it runs at 60 frames per second.
 This is a pretty smooth video and it moves fairly quickly.
 That image was actually a shot of the Space Needle in Seattle, WA.
-So the pan video allows us to get full width of the screen and full height of the Space Needle, for a more imperessive shot on a big-screen TV.
+So the pan video allows us to get full width of the screen and full height of the Space Needle, for a more impressive shot on a big-screen TV.